Improving Indigenous Health & Wellbeing

 During the health assessment you will be asked a number of questions regarding your health, family history and any concerns you may have about your health.
 At your appointment, you will also have your blood pressure taken, as well as height and weight recorded and glucose and urine sample tested.

 If you have any questions, please contact our Practice Nurse for more information.
 Ring our Medical Receptionist to book an appointment now.

-From early 2014 Budja Budja will be trialling an outreach, home visits service by our Indigenous Health Workers to our eligible members and families.
+In 2018 Budja Budja offers a Mental Health/SEWB outreach, home visits service by our Indigenous Health Workers to our eligible members and families.

-This outreach service involves Healthy Kids Check and initial part of our Health Assessment process by our Registered Nurses, with a subsequent follow up Clinical Appointment with our Doctor.
+The outreach services can also involve Healthy Kids Check and initial part of our Health Assessment process by our Registered Nurses, with a subsequent follow up Clinical Appointment with our Doctor.

 There are no home visits available by our Doctor.